UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/contracts/docs/AAA.md

 function submitRedundantWord(bytes32 pid, bytes encryptedWord, uint256 wordIndex, bytes nodePK) external
 ```

-_Submits a redundant encrypted word for a given pid.
+Submits a redundant encrypted word for a given pid.

-Requirements:
-- The sender must be a UIP node.
+_The sender must be a UIP node.
-- The phrase must have been initiated.
+The phrase must have been initiated.
-- The sender must not have already submitted the redundant word for the given index._
+The sender must not have already submitted the redundant word for the given index._

 #### Parameters